anderson-truong/CS31-Project-2-Automated-Testing/README.md

 For example, if your program fails to do a tax-free calculation for Alabama on July, 15 2020, the script will print out `Error!
 Tax-Free Day not handled for: Alabama July 15 2020`

-If it works, it will print out `July 15 Correct!\n"
+If it works, it will print out `July 15 Correct!`

 ### 5. After-Tax Price Validation
 This stage will compare your program's final calculation for a purchase of $30.56 against the actual value.
 It will also test whether your user-prompting text and output line are correct